-The Belle II experiment [1, 2] is conducted at the SuperKEKB accelerator located in Tsukuba, Japan.
+The BELLE II experiment [1, 2] is conducted at the SuperKEKB accelerator located in Tsukuba, Japan.
 SuperKEKB, an upgraded version of the KEKB collider, operates at the energy corresponding to the $\Upsilon(4S)$ resonance, allowing for the production of many $B\bar{B}$ pairs at threshold.

-It utilises asymmetric beam energies, with electrons accelerated to 7 GeV and positrons to 4 GeV.
+It utilizes asymmetric beam energies, with electrons accelerated to 7 GeV and positrons to 4 GeV.
 These asymmetric beam energies provides a boost to the centre-of-mass frame.
 SuperKEKB was designed to achieve a target luminosity 30 times greater than that of its predecessor, KEKB, by employing higher beam currents and advanced nanobeam technology.
-To date, it had achieved a instantaneous luminosity of 4.7×10^{34} cm-2 s-1, which is a new world record.
+To date, it has achieved an instantaneous luminosity of $4.7 \times 10^{34} \, \mathrm{cm}^{-2} \, \mathrm{s}^{-1}$, which is a new world record.

-The Belle II detector, optimised for high-luminosity, is composed of multiple sub-detectors arranged around the beam pipe.
-At the inner most region is a silicon vertex detector, consisting of a pixel and double-sided silicon strip detector, essential for precise vertex reconstruction.
+The BELLE II detector, optimised for high-luminosity, is composed of multiple sub-detectors arranged around the beam pipe.
+At the innermost region is a silicon vertex detector, consisting of a pixel and double-sided silicon strip detector, essential for precise vertex reconstruction.
 This is followed by a central drift chamber (CDC) that measures the momenta and charge of particles.
 Particle identification (PID) is achieved through a time-of-propagation (TOP) counter in the barrel region and an aerogel ring-imaging Cherenkov (ARICH) detector in the forward endcap.
 These systems allow for effective discrimination between particle types, such as pions and kaons, crucial for flavor tagging.
 The electromagnetic calorimeter (ECL), responsible for reconstructing photons and differentiating electrons, operates within a 1.5 T magnetic field generated by a superconducting solenoid.
 Additionally, a dedicated system for identifying K_L^0 and muons is embedded in the solenoid's flux return.